Haslyk/spam_detection/README.md

-# A Hybrid AI Framework for Spam Email Classification
+# A Comparative Evaluation of a Multimodal Approach for Spam Email Classification Using DistilBERT and Structural Features

 This repository contains the source code for the paper: "A Hybrid Artificial Intelligence Framework for Spam Email Classification Using Deep and Structural Features", providing the necessary components to reproduce our main findings.